Global Food Venture Faculty Position - Assistant/Associate or Full Professor - Tenure Track

 Desired qualifications: D.V.M. degree from an accredited veterinary medical institution.
 Documented abilities to (1) develop and sustain a research program of excellence with extramural funding support, (2) work within and be able to form effective scholarly teams capable of responding to emerging, zoonotic infectious disease in food-producing animal species or microbial threats to food safety, and (3) contribute in finding effective solutions to workforce needs in Minnesota food and feed industries.

 ABOUT THE TWIN CITIES: The Twin Cities of Minneapolis and St. Paul are one of the country’s most desirable places to live and Minneapolis has been rated as the healthiest city in the nation.
 It is cultural center that is world-renowned for theater, music, major and minor league sports, zoos, museums and fine dining, and hosts many institutions of higher education and state government, as well as a thriving and diverse business climate, which includes major agricultural and life sciences corporations.
 As a major metropolitan area, the Cities are linked by light rail and an extensive bicycling system.
 The international airport directly connects to the metropolitan area to most major cities in the world.
 Home of the best park system in the nation, outdoor activities such as hiking, skiing, swimming, boating and fishing are readily available in the Twin Cities metropolitan area.

 APPLICATIONS: Applications will be reviewed upon receipt until the position is filled.
-Please apply online (link is below) by uploading a curriculum vitae, a description of research and career goals and priorities, and the names and contact information of three professional references at job identification numbers 320548 or 319808.
+Please apply online by uploading a curriculum vitae, a description of research and career goals and priorities, and the names and contact information of three professional references at job identification number 327490.